belle2/basf2/tracking/doc/trackFinding/ckf.rst

 SVD to CDC CKF
 """"""""""""""

-All SVDRecoTracks from SVD standalone track finding that were not combined with an existing CDCRecoTrack before are now extrapolated into the CDC volume to attach CDC hits to these tracks.
+All SVDRecoTracks from SVD standalone track finding that were not combined with an existing CDCRecoTrack before are now extrapolated into the CDC volume to attach CDC hits to these tracks in the *ToCDCCKF*.
 Often these tracks have a rather low transverse momentum :math:`p_{T}` so that track parts in the CDC are often quite small.
 This makes it difficult for the CDC track finding to identify tracks.
 The goal is to improve the momentum resolution with the additional CDC hits.

 To reduce the problem of combinatorics, this CKF does not create all the relations in advance before traversing the tree, but builds the relations and thus the tree in each step considering only the next possible hits.
 In addition, the it does not use the scheme of five filters described above ...
 TODO ...